 Renting a place in Bali is definitely one of the biggest expenses.
-Like every other city or country, this island has the “places to be” with high renting costs, and other areas that are less expensive.
+Like every other city or country, this island has “places to be” with high rental costs and other areas that are less expensive.
 You need to decide if you want to rent a fancy villa with a big pool or stay in a smaller homestay.
-Most students live in Jimbaran, close to the University, or Kerobokan which is next to Canggu and Seminyak (the busier places with nice cafes, beach clubs, and parties).
-These areas have several villas and apartment complex and the prices are between 200 and 500 euros per month.
+Most students live in Jimbaran, close to the university, or Kerobokan, which is next to Canggu and Seminyak (the busier places with nice cafes, beach clubs, and parties).
+These areas have several villas and apartment complexes, and the prices are between 200 and 500 euros per month.

 2. How often do I want to party?

 The good thing is that most of the day and night clubs in Bali have free entrance.
 So you can hop from one club to the next without wasting money on entries.
 The bad thing is that alcohol in Bali is not as cheap as you might expect, especially when you’re out at bars and clubs.
-However, if you love beer you’re on the safe side.
-The most popular is the Indonesian beer called Bintang and it’s quite cheap to buy both in bars and in local supermarkets.
-A bottle of liquor, on the other hand, starts with about 10 euro and well-known brands cost up to 20 euro and more.
+However, if you love beer, you’re on the safe side.
+The most popular is the Indonesian beer called Bintang, which is quite cheap to buy both in bars and in local supermarkets.
+A bottle of liquor, on the other hand, starts at about 10 euros, and well-known brands cost up to 20 euros and more.
 A cocktail in the club is usually around 6 euros.

 The best beach clubs are located in Canggu and Seminyak.
 Photo by Cassie Gallegos